jiyorude/avant/README.md

 <br/>

 ### Troubleshooting
-*Please check the [Issues](https://github.com/jiyorude/avant/issues) tab inside of the GitHub Repository if your issue is not listed in this list.
+Please check the [Issues](https://github.com/jiyorude/avant/issues) tab inside of the GitHub Repository if your issue is not listed.
 Feel free to open a new issue if your problem has not been featured yet.
-Duplicate issues will be removed.*
+Duplicate issues will be removed.

-**Question** <br/>
-Answer
 <br/>

 ### Changelog